Dan Jansen Keynote Speaker

 Dan Jansen's Biography

-1994 Olympic gold medalist Dan Jansen is a symbol of strength, hard work and perseverance.
+Dan Jansen is a 1994 Olympic gold medalist and a symbol of strength, hard work and perseverance.
 He first captured the world’s attention during the 1988 Winter Olympics.
 Hearts went out to him when the world learned that his sister, whose last words were ones urging him to victory, had died mere hours before his first race.
 He announced that he wanted to win as a tribute to her and as he stepped onto the ice, we cheered a little louder than normal.
 When he fell not once–but twice–we felt his pain as if it were our own.

 After the 1988 Olympics, letters poured in from fans worldwide, President Reagan invited him to the White House, and the U.S. Olympic Committee honored him with the Olympic Spirit Award.
 The speed skating champion embodies the competitive spirit, and his story inspires us to reach for our own personal “gold”.